« return to job listing

 Advanced Practice Registered Nurse (APRN)

-Overview: Nurse midwives, nurse anesthetists, and nurse practitioners are categorized as Privileged Advanced Practice Nurses.
+Overview: Nurse midwives, nurse anesthetists and nurse practitioners are categorized as Privileged Advanced Practice Nurses.
 They provide professional nursing care with a scope of practice defined by federal or state agencies for their specialty.
 They have or are actively studying for an advanced degree in their nursing specialties and practice with a high degree of autonomy.

 - Provide comprehensive and specialty nursing care

-- Render direct patient care, including comprehensive health assessment, differential diagnosis, and prescribing treatment
+- Render direct patient care, including comprehensive health assessment, differential diagnosis and prescribing treatment

-- Involve the patient, family, and community in setting realistic goals to achieve desired outcomes
+- Involve the patient, family and community in setting realistic goals to achieve desired outcomes

 - A master’s or doctoral degree in the suffixed specialty from an accredited program with specialty board certification; or

 - Approval by the Chief Nurse

-- For those without a prior military service commission, the first step is completion of Commissioned Officer Training (COT).
-This 5 week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer, and military healthcare.
+- For those without a prior military service commission, the first step is completion of Officer Training School Abbreviated.
+This five-week course at Maxwell AFB, AL will familiarize you with military life, your role as an officer and military healthcare.